digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 After editing the file, commit the changes to your main branch and you should be ready to go.

-### Treating Exceptions

-There are situations when you don't want the final risk score to be affected by some reported issues which your team consider is safe to ignore.
-Kubescape offers a builtin feature to manage exceptions and overcome this situation.

-You can read more about this feature [here](https://hub.armosec.io/docs/exceptions).

-## Step 5 - Enabling Slack Notifications
+## Step 7 - Enabling Slack Notifications

 The Armo cloud portal supports Slack integration for sending real time alerts after each cluster scan.
 This feature requires the Armo cloud components Helm chart to be installed in your DOKS cluster as explained in [Step 3 - Configuring Kubescape Automatic Scans for DOKS](#step-3---configuring-kubescape-automatic-scans-for-doks).